Recruiting and Retaining the Staff You Need

 • Gateway Community Health Centre

-• Essex County Nurse Practitioner-Led Clinic
+• Essex County Nurse Practitioner-Led Clinic.
+See their case example in this chapter.

 • Guelph Community Health Centre